primal-lang/sdk/README.md

 # Dry
 Purely functional programming language that emphasizes functions and immutability.
 It doesn't have statements, only declarations.

-* Store list of character and then convert it to string to create a token
 * Store toke location
 * Integer and Decimal states for numbers in lexical